-Rock and Roll Hall of Fame inductee and eight-time Grammy Award-winning singer Tina Turner was born Anna Mae Bullock on November 26, 1939, in Nutbush, Tennessee.
+Rock and Roll Hall of Fame inductee and eight-time Grammy Award-winning singer Tina Turner was born Anna Mae Bullock on November 26, 1939, in Nutbush, Haywood, County, Tennessee.
 The youngest daughter of a family of sharecroppers, Turner’s father, Floyd Richard Bullock, was an African American Baptist deacon and her mother, Zelma Currie, was a farmer of part-Cherokee and Navajo descent.

 Turner also acted, playing the lead role in Ken Russell’s memorable movie Tommy in 1975.
+A decade later she starred in Mad Max Beyond the Thunderdome with Mel Gibson.
 Despite the group’s resounding success, Turner left the Revue in 1976, driven away by Ike Turner’s emotional and physical abuse, as well as his drug and alcohol addiction.
 After she finalized her divorce from Ike in 1978, Turner, fighting through debt and disinterest, embarked on a solo career in Europe with the help of artists such as David Bowie, Mick Jagger, and Rod Stewart.